 Proactive Ransomware Protection for cloud SaaS

-SpinOne provides proactive cybersecurity and data protection capabilities to organizations whose data is housed in cloud SaaS environments, such as Google Workspace and Microsoft 365.
+SpinOne provides proactive cybersecurity and data protection capabilities to organizations whose data is housed in cloud SaaS environments, such as Google Workspace Ransomware Protection and Office 365 Ransomware Protection.
 SpinOne leverages next-generation artificial intelligence (AI) and machine learning (ML) to stop ransomware and automatically remediate the damage it causes.

-The ransomware protection provided by SpinOne is a fully automated security orchestration platform that:
+The ransomware protection provided by SpinOne, a fully automated SaaS security orchestration platform, includes:

 - Scans for signs of ransomware in the cloud SaaS environment